gabrielenizzoli/spark_engine/docs/index.md

   --class sparkengine.plan.app.Start spark-internal -p myPlan.yaml
 ```

-[An embedded option is also available](/app/embedded), so you can just jump start a plan everywhere in your code.
-Without coding any `main` code you can start your plan by using a pre-defined startup facility that is responsible for:
+A plan is started by a pre-defined startup facility (the `sparkengine.plan.app.Start` class) that is responsible for:

 * ... find all external references
 * ... importing all external code (from a maven repository)
-* ... validating your plan
+* ... validating the plan
+* ... export all accumulators as metrics to graphite/prometheus/etc etc
 * ... monitor its execution
 * ... release resources

+[An embedded option is also available](/app/embedded), so a plan can be executed in any custom code.
-The same plan can be executed, locally, remotely (in yarn, mesos or k8s), in zeppelin or jupyter, with different inputs for testing or for production.
+The same plan can be executed, locally, remotely (in yarn, mesos or k8s), in zeppelin or jupyter, with different inputs, for testing or for production.
 The final goal? reduce complexity, have better development workflow, simplify and unify the pipeline development, isolate pieces, and make engineers happier :)

 ## What's next?